the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 };
 ~~~~~~~~

-Once you choose a different `sortKey`, let's say `AUTHOR`, you will sort the list by the author property.
+Once you choose a different `sortKey`, let's say the `AUTHOR` key, you will sort the list with the appropriate sort function.

 Now you can define a new sort method in your App component that simply sets a `sortKey` to your internal component state.